airan-tw/azure_training/M1/Create Azure App Service Web Apps/README.md

 ## About the module

-This module Students will learn how to build a web application on the Azure App Service platform.
-They will learn how the platform functions and how to create, configure, scale, secure, and deploy to the App Service platform.
+Learn how Azure App Service functions and how to create and update an app.
+Explore App Service authentication and authorization, configuring app settings, scale apps, and how to use deployment slots.

 ## Modules in this learning path: